mlevit/life/README.md

 ## Hashtags

-Tags can be added to each event line.
-Simple place them at the end of the event and start them with a `#`.
+Tags can be added to each event.
+Simple start each tag with a `#`.
+They will be automatically parsed up and added to the timeline.

+## Notes

+Notes can be added to each event.
+Simple enclose the note within curly braces `{}`.
+They will be automatically parsed and added to the timeline as a tooltip.

 ## Todo

-- [ ] Better way to visualise links inside events
+- [x] Better way to visualise links inside events
 - [ ] Replace CSS file with Tailwind CSS
 - [ ] Cleanup of JavaScript file
-- [ ] Event filtering /search by title or tag
+- [x] Event filtering / search by title or tag
+- [x] Event notes
+- [x] Avatar

 ## License